 The Bray Ave Wetland

-Volunteers have put a lot of work into reclaiming this lovely wetland from the Privet and exotic vines that used to strangle the large remnant Swamp Mahogany trees.
-Located just beside the Hartill-Law Ave bridge near Bardwell Park railway station, this is a spot well worth looking at and keeping an eye on.
+Since 2003 volunteers have put a lot of work into reclaiming this lovely wetland from the Willows that dominated the ‘billabong’, and the Privet and exotic vines that previously swamped the large remnant Swamp Mahogany (Eucalytpus robusta) trees located on the wetland edges.
+Located adjacent to the Hartill-Law Ave road bridge near Bardwell Park railway station, this is a spot well worth looking at and keeping an eye on.

-“You could be a million miles from anywhere here!” is the reaction of most first-time visitors to the Girrahween forest.
+“You could be a million miles from anywhere here!” is the reaction of most first-time visitors to the Girrahween Park and bushland.

-Just below Earlwood shopping centre and near the Hartill-Law Ave bridge is lovely Girrahween Park.
-A favourite spot for picnics and school excursions, this park is also a great spot for birdwatching and spotting wildflowers.
+Just below Earlwood shopping centre and near the Hartill-Law Ave bridge is lovely Girrahween Park – an area of parkland and bushland.
+A favourite spot for picnics and school excursions, it’s also a great spot for birdwatching and spotting wildflowers.

 Turrella Reserve and Nannygoat Hill

-The eastern end features the open parkland of Turrella Reserve, accessed from Turrella Station, a 13 minute train journey from the city on the East Hills/Airport line.
-A 2 minute walk from the station and across the footbridge on the weir will see you in the park, a popular place for dog walkers.
-Stop at the footbridge to see the fishway built in the weir in 2009.
+The eastern end of the Valley features the open parkland of Turrella Reserve, easily accessed from Turrella Station, and a 13 minute train journey from the city on the Macarthur/Airport line.
+A 2 minute walk from the station down Henderson St. and across the footbridge will see you in the Reserve.
+Stop on the footbridge to view the fishway built in the weir in 2009.

 Eastern end of the Valley

-Below the weir, Wolli Creek turns brackish and widens out, making it ideal for a lazy kayaking trip past mangroves and wetlands.
+Below the weir and fishway, Wolli Creek becomes brackish, and snakes its way to its junction with the Cooks River near the railway bridge, making it ideal for a leisurely kayak trip past mangroves and wetlands.